GenesysCloudBlueprints/set-emergency-group-lambda-blueprint/blueprint/index-draft.md

 * An administrator account with permissions to access the following services:
   * AWS Identity and Access Management (IAM)
   * AWS Lambda
 * AWS credentials.
-For more information about setting up your AWS credentials on your local machine, see [About credential providers](https://docs.aws.amazon.com/sdkref/latest/guide/creds-config-files.html "Opens the About credential providers page") in AWS documentation.
+For more information about setting up your AWS credentials on your local machine, see [About credential providers](https://docs.aws.amazon.com/sdkref/latest/guide/creds-config-files.html "Opens the About credential providers page") in the AWS documentation.

 ### Development tools running in your local environment